 Restricted Shares.
 Generally, a participant under the plan will not recognize any taxable income for U.S. federal income tax purposes in the year of the restricted share award if the shares of Class C common stock subject to the award are nontransferable and subject to a substantial risk of forfeiture.
 A participant, however, may elect under Section 83(b) of the Code to recognize ordinary income in the year of the award in an amount equal to the fair market value of the shares on the award date, determined without regard to the restrictions.
 If a participant does not make a Section 83(b) election, the fair market value of the shares on the date on which the restrictions lapse will be treated as ordinary income to the participant and will be taxable in the year in which the restrictions lapse.
-Dividends and distributions paid on restricted shares for which a participant has not made a Section 83(b) election, dividends and distributions paid on the restricted share award vests (or earlier upon a participant's timely Section 83(b) election), dividends and distributions paid on the restricted ordinary income.
+Dividends and distributions paid on restricted shares for which a participant has not made a Section 83(b) election are taxed as ordinary income subject to withholding taxes.
+After the restricted share award vests (or earlier upon a participant's timely Section 83(b) election), dividends and distributions paid on the restricted shares will no longer be considered ordinary income.